RolandChristensen/developer-journal/_drafts/git.md

 If there are comments that need addressing or requested changes, you will need to address those.

 1. If you have started another feature, you will need to make sure you can ***checkout*** the branch you are trying to merge without unintended consequences.
-    * You should not start a feature that has files that will conflict with the ***pull request*** until it has been merged to be as safe as possible.
+    * If possible, you should not start a feature that has files that will conflict with the ***pull request*** until it has been merged to be as safe as possible.
     * If you notice you have made changes to a file on the new branch that could cause a merge conflict with the same file on the current ***pull request***, you are in the danger zone and should consider what to do *very carefully*.
     * If you have any ***staged*** or ***untracked*** files you should ***Stash*** those before checking out the ***pull request*** branch to avoid any accidental inclusions of changes you did not intend.
 1. If you have a clean working directory, `git checkout {feature-branch-name}`